dara1030-debug/EMR/README.md

 ## Collaborative Development utilizing Git

 <dl>
   <p>We are constantly writing code and make changes and so on.
-And this repository is our single code base so this is somewhat our single source of truth.
-We will be using Git a lot during development, so here are my tips and best practicies for using Git for our collaborative development for the EMR System.</p>
+And this repository is our single code base.
+We will be using Git a lot during development, so here are my instructions for using Git for our collaborative development for the EMR System.</p>
   <dt>I have implemented several features for the system.
 How do I push this to the main repository?</dt>
   <dd>
       <p>Stage the changes and commit it along with a relevant commit message.</p>